Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 #### Knowledge Source

-Knowledge Source is the result of transforming various types of files into a structured and accessible format, containing valuable knowledge in the form of user manuals, articles, FAQs, and other relevant information.
+A _Knowledge Source_ represents the output of transforming various types of files into a structured and accessible format.
+Each file corresponds uniquely to a specific Knowledge Source, containing valuable knowledge in the form of user manuals, articles, FAQs, and other relevant information.

-By breaking down the content of these files into smaller units known as chunks, the Knowledge Source becomes a specific collection of organized and structured knowledge.
+By breaking down the content of these files into smaller units known as _chunks_, the Knowledge Source becomes a specific collection of organized and structured knowledge.

-In addition to the main content, you can include other types of information, such as images and links, in the metadata.
+In addition to the main content, you can include other types of information, such as links and dates, in the metadata.

 The following types of files are supported: